get married in Denmark as a foreigner in 5 steps

 Pick a Place for Your Wedding Ceremony

-But Denmark isn’t only about the capital.
-Some couples prefer smaller, more intimate towns like Ærø — an island that feels almost too romantic to be real.
-It’s truly a place out of this world, and one of my absolutely favorite, with sea views, cobbled streets, charming old buildings.
+But Denmark isn’t only about Copenhagen.
+Some couples prefer smaller, more intimate towns like Ærø, an island that feels almost too romantic to be real.
+It’s a place out of this world, and one of my absolutely favorites, with sea views, cobbled streets, charming old buildings.
 And the best smoked salmon in the world.

-Others go for places like Ribe, the oldest town in Denmark, where you can walk out of the town hall and straight into medieval charm.
+Others go for places like Ribe, the oldest town in Denmark, where you can walk out of the town hall and straight into medieval atmosphere.

-There’s also Odense, Tønder, Fanø, Møn, and more—each with its own feel and rhythm.
+There are also Odense, Stevns Klint, Roskilde, Tønder, Fanø, Møn, and more, each with its own feel and rhythm.

 If you’re unsure which city fits your vibe, it’s worth looking at pictures of the town halls or even asking your photographer (hi 👋) for suggestions.
 I’ve been to most of them, and some towns just feel right depending on who you are and what kind of story you want to tell.